-People with strong Body/Kinesthetic Intelligence use/control body movements and objects skillfully.
-They mostly express through movement.
-They have profound sense of eye-hand coordination and balancing.
+People with strong Body/Kinesthetic Intelligence use/control body movements and objects skillfully, they usually express things through movement.
+They have a profound sense of eye-hand coordination and balancing.
 They can remember and process information when given their space and movement.

 Skills Include –Enjoy creating things, remember things doing rather than hearing or seeing, dancing, physical co-ordination, sports, using body language, crafts, acting, miming, using their hands to create or build, expressing emotions through the body, enjoy adventure sports.

 Career Choice Include – The most evident examples are people in athletics or the performing arts, particularly dancing or acting.
 Physical education teachers, sculptors, firefighters.

 Individuals who are strong in interpersonal intelligence are good at being aware of their own emotional states, feelings and motivations.
 They tend to enjoy self-reflection.
 They understand their inner feelings, dreams, relationships with others, and strengths and weaknesses.

 Skills include – Recognizing their own strengths and weaknesses, reflecting and analyzing themselves, awareness of their inner feelings, desires and dreams, evaluating their thinking patterns, reasoning with themselves, understanding their role in relationship to others.